Bzly/ghost-book/README.md

 ## To-do

-* Work out why the buttons are slighly cropped on the right-hand side when using my mobile browser
+- Work out why the buttons are slighly cropped on the right-hand side when using my mobile browser
-* Crop/edit the SVG icons so that they fill their full canvas
+- Crop/edit the SVG icons so that they fill their full canvas
-* Add attribution text for the icons
+- Add attribution text for the icons
-* Add an instruction line explaining left/right mouse interactions
+- Add an instruction line explaining left/right mouse interactions
+- Add icons in the ghost results cards to show which pieces of evidence are remaining?
+- Add mobile view, with smaller (shorter) buttons and non-wrapping header so more ghosts show?
-* ~~Write readme~~
+- ~~Write readme~~

 ## Attribution

-Until I cross that off the to-do list:
+Until I cross that off the to-do list (or pony up $18):
-* Magic Spell Book by Gerard Girbes Berges
+- Magic Spell Book by Gerard Girbes Berges
-* Remote Control by Verry
+- Remote Control by Verry
-* sunny by Bryn Taylor
+- sunny by Bryn Taylor
-* Temperature by arie
+- Temperature by arie
-* handprint by Martin Smith
+- handprint by Martin Smith
-* Radio by Kiran Shastry
+- Radio by Kiran Shastry
 All from the [Noun Project](https://thenounproject.com/).